Beryl-Jingxin/PyExoCross/docs/source/crosssections.md

 `Temperature`: Please provide temperature in unit K.

-`Range`: Give two values as the minimum and maximum of the wavenumber range.
+`Range`: Give two values as the minimum and maximum of the wavenumber range in unit cm-1.
 No `,` or `;` between these two numbers, just leave blank here.

 `Absorption/Emission`: Choose `Absorption` or `Emission`.